 Assist in training and consulting with faculty, staff, students, parents, and external stakeholders on reporting students of concern.

-Participate fully in the programming sponsored by the Office of Student Affairs, including but not limited to Orientation, Family Weekend, Graduation Week, and Commencement.
+Participate fully in the programming sponsored by the Office of Student Affairs, including but not limited to Orientation, Family Weekend, Graduation Week, and Commencement, including occasional evening and weekend hours depending on student needs.

-Bachelor’s degree in education, counseling, social work, public health or related field required.
-Master’s degree in education, counseling, social work, or related field strongly preferred.
+Master’s degree in education, counseling, social work, public health or related field.

-Experience working as part of case management support team and experience navigating complex, decentralized environments.
+Three to five years’ experience in managing response to crisis situations; experience working as part of a case management support team and experience navigating complex, decentralized environments.

 The successful candidate(s) for this position will be subject to a pre-employment background check.